 What is the Drinking Age in Missouri?

-It is illegal for anyone under the age of 21 to purchase or possess alcohol.
+It is illegal for anyone under the age of 21 to purchase, attempt to purchase, or possess alcohol.

 What is Minor in Possession?